ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 :align: center
 ```

 Of course, the same maps must also have closed loops for the arrows and their targets.
-Together, all of the “data” describing this embedding is caputred in the following diagrams:
+Together, all of the “data” describing this embedding is captured in the following diagrams:

 ```{image} assets//Ch3/GraphInjection.gif